kmnhan/erlabpy/docs/source/index.rst

          The reference guide provides detailed information of the API, including descriptions of most available methods and parameters.

-    .. grid-item-card::  Development guide
+    .. grid-item-card::  Contributing guide
-        :link: development
+        :link: contributing
         :link-type: doc

-         The development guide contains information on how to contribute to the project.
+         The contributing guide contains information on how to contribute to the project.